ndp/thoreau/README.md

   happy "descriptions if you want", output: true end
 ```

+## Why
+For data-driven or black-box testing, two things are important:
+- easily provide a range of inputs
+- identify and utilize "equivalence classes" of data
+Our current testing frameworks do nothing to support this.

+The current testing frameworks are written by developers and have a
+sequential, programmatic approach, even though it is sometimes obscured
+a bit by the words "spec" and "be".
+We are still thinking very
+much step-by-step in constructing tests.
+But what we have learned from
+other programming paradigms, like declarative and functional programming,
+is the value of letting go to these steps.

+Thoreau attempts to present a new paradigm, from the perspective of
+a tester.

+As an expert in testing, I've been able to level up, and use code coverage
+and branch/logic coverage tools to improve my tests.
+But these white-box
+techniques are limited in the range of bugs they will find, and

 ## Features:
 * organize tests into suites with common setups and subject
 * name your test based on the type of test, eg. happy sad spec edge edges boundary corner gigo